deqangss/hashsmooth/README.md

 However, the data preprocessing step cannot be avoided, which means we need to download the apps and then conduct the experiments.
 We believe this is necessary because we attempt to generate the realistic attacks.

 ### Code analysis tasks
 The datasets are from [the previous study](https://arxiv.org/pdf/2201.08698).
-We use their datasets that can be downloaded from this [Google Drive](https://drive.google.com/file/d/1kOH1iKvy1PpovgDd5Ji3yoPB2Yty1XXV/view?usp=sharing).
+We use their datasets that can be downloaded from this [Baidu Drive]( https://pan.baidu.com/s/19abfEewihl2Y-KwbW25shw?pwd=p847) with the extraction code p847.
 After decompressing this file, the folder structure is as follows.

 ```
 .